Section 42 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Protection Of Members Of Armed Forces From Arrest.

 Illustrations:

-Imagine a soldier in the Indian Army is deployed in a conflict zone and is accused of firing on a civilian.
-Under Section 42(1), he cannot be arrested without the Central Government’s consent, as the action is claimed to have been done during the course of his duty.
+Imagine a soldier in the Indian Army is deployed in a conflict zone.
+He/she is accused of firing on a civilian.
+Under Section 42(1), he cannot be arrested without the Central Government’s consent.
+This is because the action is claimed to have been done during the course of his duty.

 Common Questions and Answers: